One of the most common questions we get as Pathfinder SEO coaches is “How do I link Google Analytics to Search Console?”

 Finding Google Search Console Information in Google Analytics

 Once you have completed the process above, you will have access to several great Search Console reports right in the Google Analytics acquisition report.

 To find these reports, click on Acquisition > Search Console in the left hand dash of GA.

-You will now be able to see:
+You will now be able to see the following reports:

 This tells you what pages people are arriving at when they come to your site through Google searches.
 Click on a particular page URL and you will be able to see what search queries brought those people to that page.